Recognise God’s voice when he speaks to us.

 3.1 What does God’s voice sound like?

 So, what does God sound like when he speaks?
+When he offers advice to us?

 What does God sound like to others?
 Some other Christians, who I have asked, think of the experience as more a strong sense of ‘intuiting’ a message.
 His voice is explained as an ‘impression’, a very real and strong one, to still other folks.
 Look, I feel all these descriptions ‘fit the bill’.

 But all of us individuals, at a church meeting some time ago, who exchanged views on this subject of listening to God, seemed to have a common agreement.
-That was that any message from God carries a real sense of being both ‘clear’ and ‘important’.
+That was any message received directly from God carries a real sense of being both ‘clear’ and ‘important’.
 Yes, it kind of stands out from regular day-to-day brain functions.

 3.2 Knowing when it is not his voice

 I suppose the obvious question for any ‘doubter’ is, “How can we know it is God speaking and not just our own thoughts?”
-In fact, there is no doubt that many personal thoughts of Christians are guessed to be messages from God.
+In fact, there is no doubt that many personal thoughts of Christians are guessed to be messages of guidance from God.
 It can be very handy to think that we have God on side, to ‘justify our own agendas’.
 There have been some high powered political examples during past years, eh?

 And we hear of some drastic examples, don’t we?
 Religious and hatred-driven wars have been with us for centuries.
 Men and women leave their families to form relationships with new more attractive partners.
 Etc!
 These things happen, and the guilty people often tell us they have done it at God’s direction.